How we Evaluate and Rate Brands

 Our Rating Scale

-We rate brands based on how well they're measurably contributing to a more sustainable economy.
+We rate brands based on how much they're contributing to a sustainable economy.

 Best

-Throughout their supply chains, these brands are taking responsibility for their impact on the people and planet.
-They're sustainability leaders in their industry, doing more than their fair share.
+Throughout their supply chains, Best brands take responsibility for their impact on people and the planet.
+They're sustainability leaders in their industries, doing more than their fair share.

 Good